SATHISHKUMAR-01/EMS-PORTAL-Using-C-/README.md

 16. Map employees to projects.
 17. View project and manager details of an employee.
 18. Add attendance entry.
-19. View additional leave req and make actions
+19. View additional leave req and make actions.
+20. View announcements from company.

 **How to Use**